Trump uses inflammatory racial rhetoric about Harris. How that plays in 2024.

 Facing Secretary of State Hillary Clinton, the first woman to lead a major-party presidential ticket in U.S. history, he attacked her as “unhinged” and “unbalanced,” and repeatedly questioned her “strength.”

 Mr. Trump won that election, in spite of a historically large gender gap in the vote.
-AND HIS VICTORY SET OFF A WAVE OF SOCIAL PROTEST MOVEMENTS ON THE LEFT THAT ROILED – AND CHANGED – THE COUNTRY.
+And his victory set off a wave of social protest movements that roiled the country.

 His inauguration was immediately followed by the Women’s March.
 An estimated 4 million people turned out to protest the new president in cities across the nation, the largest protest in U.S. history.
 The #MeToo movement, where women openly discussed their own experiences with sexual harassment and assault, came soon after.
 The 2018 midterms swept a bevy of female Democrats into office.